AtmanActive/NinjaMDesktop/README.md

 Cockos [NINJAM](https://www.ninjam.com)'s ReaNINJAM client, packaged as a standalone desktop app for Linux, Windows and macOS.

-ReaNINJAM is the NINJAM client that ships with REAPER as a VST plug-in.
-NinjaMDesktop compiles ReaNINJAM's own source files **unmodified** from the official Cockos repository and replaces only the VST wrapper (`vstframe.cpp`) with a small host that supplies what REAPER normally provides.
+ReaNINJAM is the NINJAM client that ships with [REAPER](https://reaper.fm) as a VST plug-in.
+This project compiles ReaNINJAM's own source files **unmodified** from the official Cockos repository and replaces only the VST wrapper (`vstframe.cpp`) with a small host that supplies what REAPER normally provides.

+## How to use
+Download the package for your platform from the [releases](https://github.com/AtmanActive/NinjaMDesktop/releases) and install/unpack/run it.

 ## How it is put together